asciinema/asciinema.github.io/docs/faq.md

 No.

-When you recording with `asciinema rec <filename>` then the recording is saved locally, nothing is uploaded anywhere.
+When you record with `asciinema rec <filename>` then the recording is saved locally, nothing is uploaded anywhere.

 You can replay it directly in your terminal with: